rabcanj/udacity2/README.md

         sqlalchemy
         Jinja2

+If you have all the libraries in your computer you can start application server via script runserver.sh with the following command```bash runserver.sh```.

-I recommend to use ```virtualenv```.
+If you do not have the all the libraries I recommend to use ```virtualenv```.
 If your system does not have it you can install it via pip command: ```pip install virtualenv```.
+Once it is installed you can create new enviroment and run application server there as follows:

     virtualenv -p python3 venv
     source venv/bin/activate
     pip install -r req

-Now you can start application server.
-To do it run script startserver.sh.

     bash runserver.sh